-Since I decided to open my calendar up for those having fall 2018 babies, I figured it was time to update my website a bit (specifically my kid count from two to three).
-I realized that I conceived shortly before my last blog post.
+I took some time away from birth work following the birth of my youngest.
+When I decided it was time to go back and also to give my website a little face-lift, I realized that I conceived shortly before one of the blog posts.
 For the briefest moment, I thought I missed an opportunity to share my pregnancy experiences as they were happening.
 Then, I remembered how much I enjoyed keeping that time close and shared only with those I wanted in my bubble.

 Even though I was happy for my growing family, I had some concerns.
 My “babies” were 11 and 15 years old when I found out I was pregnant.
 What would this look like for our family?
 How would our kids react?
-How will it change my relationship with them?
+How would it change my relationship with them?
 After all, raising teenagers is hard enough without changing the dynamic once you've found your footing.
 I wanted this baby.
 I didn't know the answers to all the questions I may have had, but I did know the answer to that one.
 I also knew that I wanted this baby to just be ours for awhile.
-I didn't know how long, but I wanted to let it be something that we could keep close and daydream about for awhile without all the outside noise, so we lived in this bubble for a bit.
+I wanted to let it be something that we could keep close and daydream about without all the outside noise, so we lived in this bubble for a bit.
 We told only our closest relatives and friends.
 We asked them to keep it quiet.
 They did and it was lovely.